The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 Responding effectively to the vexing attitudes and behaviors of

-a true addict starts with (1)
+a true addict (a GWC) starts with (a)

-asses-sing yourself for psychological wounds.
+assessing yourselffor psychological wounds.
 Then

-(2) learn
+(b) learn

 addiction